jscad/OpenJSCAD.org/packages/web2/README.md

  - [ ] ELECTRON: recognize when in electron
  - [ ] ELECTRON: if in it, enable saving, not just reading script
  - [ ] DEMO-WEB: generate web page so proto is available for playing with as-is
+ - [ ] extract reusable OrbitControls to be used with different renderer (regl,three, babylon)

 -------------------------------------------------

 # STANDARD README STUFF FROM JSCAD IS BELOW NO NEED TO READ FURTHER